Mná na hÉireann: Notes

+Translations in song

+Michael Davitt translation

 This translation (of the same three verses) is by Michael Davitt.
 Davitt plays with the second couplet of each verse, reversing the meaning and turning the poem into the song of a womanising drunkard, who favours no particular woman (second verse), resorts to drink instead of avoiding it (third verse—though this may be ironic in the original), and whom his lover wants dead (first verse).